gpsign/drivenEats/README.md

 ## About

-This is an website with a concept to order food online.
-You choose food, drink and dessert.
+This is a website with a concept to order food online.
+You choose the food, drink and dessert.
 At the end, a message will be generated with order information that will redirect the user to WhatsApp with the order ready to be sent!
 Below are the implemented features:

 - Choose your main course, drink and dessert
 - The button will be enabled after choosing one from each category